Health Benefits of Popcorn And Its Side Effects

+Popcorn acts as anti aging agent.
 Free radicals do a lot more damage than cancer.
 They have been closely linked to age-related symptoms like wrinkles, age spots, macular degeneration and blindness, muscle weakness, cognitive decline, osteoporosis, Alzheimer’s disease, dementia, hair loss, and a wide variety of other things which becomes prominent with aging.
 Popcorn can make a person feel healthy and happy well into their old age because of the powerful antioxidants that combat these effects of free radicals.

 According to the USDA, 28 grams of popcorn contains 0.9 mg of iron.
 This number might seem small, but adult men require only 8 mg of iron in their diet each day.
 Adult women, on the other hand, need 18 mg per day because of the blood they lose during menstruation.
-According to some surveys almost 10% of women are iron deficient.
+According to some surveys, almost 10% of women are iron deficient.
 Hence having popcorn in one’s diet provides the body with enough iron and helps to keep away problems like anaemia.

 Since popcorn is all whole grain, their insoluble fibres helps keep the digestive tract in check and prevents constipation.
 Researchers have found out that people who ate popcorn regularly increased their daily fibre intake by 22%.
 Eating more fibrous foods helps in relieving constipation.